 Application recommendations and limitations

-- Geographical proximity: People from the region and neighbouring regions where the Colloquium is held (i.e. Asia) are especially encouraged to apply.
+- Geographical proximity: people from the region and neighbouring regions where the Colloquium is held (i.e. Central and Eastern Europe) are especially encouraged to apply.

-Applicants will be judged according to the following criteria:
+Applicants will be assessed according to the following criteria:

 - Cochrane involvement